 This could work the other way too, particularly for leads that open all of your emails and click most or all of your links.
 Keep an eye out for special opportunities or offers you can give to this segment so that they really feel the love.

 When it comes to personalizing your emails, a softer touch will work best.
 Gently mentioning that they’re getting the email because you notice they’re ‘highly engaged’ will help them get some context, and will let them know that if they have something to say, you’re likely to listen.
-Maropost Marketing Cloud can create the best-personalized emails to meet all of your customer’s needs.
+Maropost for Marketing can create the best-personalized emails to meet all of your customer’s needs.